-Rural co-housing is a model of intentional community living in which several households — typically family members or close friends — purchase a shared parcel of land and build separate, private homes together.
+Co-housing is a model of intentional community living in which several households purchase a shared parcel of land and build separate, private homes together.
 Each household owns or has exclusive use of their own dwelling while sharing land, infrastructure costs, and daily proximity.
 It combines the privacy of independent homeownership with the social fabric of an extended family compound.
-When done right, it delivers more financial value than conventional homeownership.

-Watch a video of urban co-housing in action →
+Watch a video of co-housing in action to get an idea of what this could look like →

 Building on shared land — rather than buying separately — puts every design choice in the community's hands and compounds the advantages.
 Below are the core reasons this model works, organized by what kind of value each delivers.

 Installing solar at build time costs significantly less than retrofitting later.
-A properly sized system (8–12 kW) can eliminate monthly electric bills, and Maryland's net metering policy credits back any excess power.
-The federal 30% Investment Tax Credit applies, cutting system costs by $8–12K per home.
+A properly sized system (8–12 kW) can eliminate monthly electric bills.
+The federal 30% Investment Tax Credit may also apply.

 Heats water only on demand — no standby energy loss.
 Lasts 20+ years vs. 10–12 for tank heaters, takes up less space, and never runs cold.
 Ideal for large or multi-schedule households.